Table of Contents

 Since \(X^* \equiv \Gamma X\) and \(y^* \equiv \Gamma Y\), the GLS estimator is the OLS estimator for \(y^* = X^*\beta+\epsilon^*\), \(\epsilon^* \sim N(0, \sigma^2I)\), which is just a linear transformation of \(y\) and \(X\).
 However, this result depends on \(\mathbf{P}\) being known (the correlation and relative variance between the errors are known, only the absolute scale of the variation \(\sigma^2\) is unknown), while in practice \(\mathbf{P}\) is always unknown.
 Thus, OLS may be used to estimate the regression coefficients, but maximum likelihood estimation (ML) or restricted maximum likelihood estimation (REML) are required for estimating variance parameters (which, after estimating, can be used to update the regression coefficients).

 ML maximizes the likelihood with respect to all parameters in a model simultaneously (the regression coefficients and the variance parameters).
-ML estimates are biased for small sample sizes, where variance parameters are expected to be biased downwards.
+ML variance-parameter estimates are often biased downward in small samples because ML does not account for the degrees of freedom used to estimate the fixed effects.
 REML integrates out the regression coefficients and estimates only the variance parameters.
-When the sample size (or number of clusters) is small, REML tends to be less biased than ML.
-This is because it takes into account the loss of degrees of freedom resulting from estimating the regression coefficients.
-However, models with different fixed-effects that are estimated using REML cannot be compared via likelihood ratio tests or information criteria.
+When the sample size (or number of clusters) is small, REML tends to reduce this bias because it accounts for the loss of degrees of freedom from estimating the fixed effects.
+However, REML likelihoods should not be used to compare models with different fixed-effect structures via likelihood ratio tests or information criteria.

 Some common variance structures for non-constant variance: